 STEP 3: DISTRESS AS DESIRED

-I recommend starting by hammering the edges of the wood to take off the factory (read: square) edge.
+I recommend starting by hammering the edges of the wood to take off the factory (aka square) edge.
 You want it to look worn and lived in.

-If you’d like to distress it further, you can do so by laying a screw flat onto the board and hammer it to leave dents, or use a jigsaw or hand saw to cut marks around the edges.
+If you’d like to distress it further, you can do so by laying a screw flat onto the board and hammer it to leave dents, creating in grooves with by dragging a nail along the grain, or using a jigsaw (or hand saw) to cut marks around the edges.
 Feel free to get creative with your distressing methods!
 Just mind those fingers, okay?

 When you are happy with the look, give the piece a light sand.
 It doesn’t need to be perfect – in fact the imperfections further add to the rustic and lived in charm.